We had to cross the Canal of Corinth to reach the Peloponnese, where we want to spend the next month.

 … which disappears when boats are entering or leaving |

-After walking to the western end of the canal we had spent the night near the pedestrian bridge in the middle.
+After walking to the western end of the canal, we had spent the night near the pedestrian bridge in the middle.
 (Position on park4night) The next morning we stopped at the bar at the eastern end to watch boats coming and going before we finally drove on to Ancient Corinth.

 Pirene is the name of a fountain or spring in Greek mythology, located in Corinth.
-It was said to be a favored watering-hole of Pegasus, sacred to the Muses.
+It was said to be a favoured watering-hole of Pegasus, sacred to the Muses.
 Poets would travel there to drink and receive inspiration.

 |